-Sellicks Beach Air Quality Summary Report - June 2016 Issued July 2016 Introduction One of the EPA's environmental goals is good quality air.
+Air quality Sellicks Beach Air Quality Summary Report - November 2016 Issued December 2016 Introduction One of the EPA's environmental goals is good quality air.
 To support this goal the EPA conducts ambient air quality monitoring at locations around the state.
 This air quality summary is based on data from the EPA's mobile monitoring station in the Blue Water Estate on Arcadia Crescent, Sellicks Beach.
-This station was deployed on the 14^{th} January 2016 to monitor total suspended particulates (TSP), particles (PM10 and PM{2.5}) and meteorological conditions, as part of a short term program to evaluate local air quality.
+This station was deployed on 14 January 2016 to monitor total suspended particulates (TSP), particles (PM10 and PM{2.5}) and meteorological conditions, as part of a short term program to evaluate local air quality.
+The EPA will continue to monitor until 2016-17 summer to better understand local sources.

 Total suspended particulates (TSP) is a class of particles which have equivalent aerodynamic diameters less than $50\mu m$ and includes a mixture of large and fine particles.
 The larger particles that have equivalent aerodynamic diameters greater than $10\mu m$ are generally trapped in our noses and throats, so they do not reach the lungs; however, they may cause nuisance and soiling of surfaces.
 That said, PM{10} particles may also be associated with visible dust, which is why PM{10} is often measured in conjunction with TSP.
 Fine particles are often a complex mixture of materials arising from many sources, and are generally grouped into two categories, called PM10 and PM{2.5}.
 Fine particles are able to enter the lungs and are known to have health effects.
 Particles can originate from a variety of sources such as local activities, motor vehicles, domestic activities, or in areas such as Sellicks, they may arise from wind-blown soil materials and even sea salt.

-Data in this report are assessed against ground level concentration criteria for PM10 and PM{2.5}.
+Data in this report are assessed against ground level concentration criteria for PM{10} and $PM{2.5}$.
 Further information about ambient air quality is available on the EPA website.
-Total suspended particles (TSP) TSP can provide an indication of the levels of visible nuisance dust in an area.
-One- hour averages of TSP levels exhibit short term elevated values at times, indicating the presence of visible dust.
+Total suspended particulates (TSP) TSP can provide an indication of the levels of visible nuisance dust in an area.
+One-hour averages of TSP levels exhibit short term elevated values at times, indicating the presence of visible dust.
 It is important to note that there are no health-based ground level concentration criteria for TSP, as TSP is largely a cause of environmental nuisance.
-Recorded one-hour TSP concentrations were lower during June in comparison with previous months.
+Following are some of the high concentration TSP events recorded in November: - On 3 November at 7am TSP concentrations reached a maximum of 115 μg/m3, coincident with winds from a north-easterly direction with low wind speeds of about 0.4 m/s (ie 1.5 km/hr). - On 19 November, between 7pm and 9pm, TSP concentrations peaked at 209 μg/m3 when wind was coming from a south-easterly direction with an average wind speed of 5 m/s (ie 18 km/hr).